 Directors have access to induction materials on appointment.
-In addition, they are able to keep their skills, knowledge and familiarity with the Company up to date by meeting with other members of senior management, and by attending a schedule of Group board training events and appropriate external seminars and training courses.
-Individual training can also be arranged by the Company Secretary on specific request.
+In addition, they are able to keep their skills, knowledge and familiarity with the Company up to date by meeting with other members of senior management, and by attending a schedule of Group board training events and appropriate external seminars.